Find out what you need to do for graduate registration, including tips to help you avoid unnecessary delays.

 For graduates applying to be an Aboriginal and Torres Strait Islander Health Practitioner, your English language proficiency can be demonstrated through the completion of the Certificate IV in Aboriginal and/or Torres Strait Islander Primary Health Care (Practice) or a qualification considered by the Aboriginal and Torres Strait Islander Health Practice Board of Australia (the Board) to be equivalent.
 More information is available on the Board website.

-We will either register you, register you with conditions or refuse your application.
+We will either register you, register you with conditions or refuse your application for registration.

 We will let you know the outcome and if registered, we will publish your name on the national register of health practitioners.

-Once your name is on the national register of practitioners, you can start work as a registered health practitioner!
+Once your name is on the public register, you can start work as a registered health practitioner.

 To help you further understand the application process and what information is needed, please read our frequently asked questions.